provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.ActionVote"></a>

 ### ActionVote
-ActionTransfer represents the voting action and its required eligibility criteria.
+ActionVote represents the voting action and its required eligibility criteria.

 | Field | Type | Label | Description |